Webeleon/-Building-a-mongodb-migration-system-for-NestJS-with-mongoose/README.md

 npm i --save migrate
 ```

-## Create a folder to store you migrations!
+## Create a folder to store your migrations!

 You will new two folders:
 ```bash